-- 1. The Grand Jury realleges and incorporates by reference paragraphs 1 through 17 of the General Allegations and paragraphs 3 through 21 of Count One of this Indictment. - 2.
+- The Grand Jury realleges and incorporates by reference the General Allegations and Count One of this Indictment. - 2.
 Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, a United States citizen subject to the jurisdiction of the United States, in the Eastern District of Virginia and outside the jurisdiction of any particular state or district, did knowingly and unlawfully provide material support and resources, as that term is defined in 18 U.S.C. § 2339A(b), knowing and intending that they were to be used in preparation for, and for carrying out, the assassination of the President of the United States, in violation of 18 U.S.C. § 1751.